Both campuses offer residential boarding for students joining Grade 8 and above.

 The application process for boarding is the same as for day students, except that all prospective boarders are considered for a place on both campuses and have a boarding readiness interview as part of their application review.

 In the past the interviews and any required assessments have taken place in Singapore at one of our campuses, although we have also occasionally been able to conduct an interview during overseas outreach tours.
-While COVID-19 related travel restrictions apply, we conduct assessments online and interviews via video calls.
+While pandemic-related travel restrictions apply, we conduct assessments online and interviews via video calls.

 Current day students applying to transfer to the boarding house should contact Admissions directly.